 Skip to Content

-If you are planning a trip to Walt Disney World, make sure you include a visit to Epcot in your plans.
-Wondering which Epcot rides to check out?
-Here’s our guide to Epcot rides and attractions, including tips for your visit.
+If you plan a trip to Walt Disney World, make sure you include a visit to EPCOT.
+Wondering which EPCOT rides to check out?
+Here’s our guide to EPCOT rides and attractions, including tips for your visit.

 Spaceship Earth with the monorail in front of it

 I usually recommend arriving at the park as early as possible – right before opening, if at all possible.
-With Epcot, you’ll want to do as much as you can in the front of the park first, before heading to the World Showcase when it opens a few hours later.
+With EPCOT, you’ll want to do as much as possible in front of the park before heading to the World Showcase, which opens a few hours later.

-If you are planning to visit Animal Kingdom or the Magic Kingdom after Epcot, you’ll want to go through the front entrance, while the International Gateway is closer to Disney’s Hollywood Studios.
+If you plan to visit Animal Kingdom or the Magic Kingdom after EPCOT, you’ll want to go through the front entrance, while the International Gateway is closer to Disney’s Hollywood Studios.
 You’ll find the same things at the International Gateway that you’ll find at the front of the park – ticket sales, security, stroller/wheelchair rentals, a restroom, and a gift shop, just on a smaller scale.
 There’s also a brand-new Skyliner station right outside the turnstiles.

 Future World Rides (World Discovery, World Celebration, and World Nature Rides)